ZyadAshraf7/evira-store/README.md

 ## E-Commerce App with Full Features & Details

-* Wishlist, Shopping Cart,Order/Checkout&Shipping.
+* Wishlist, Shopping Cart, Order/Checkout & Shipping.
-* Onboarding, sign up, sign in, Reset Password, Account Setup,Notification, Address, Customer Support& More.
+* Onboarding, sign up, sign in, Reset Password, Account Setup, Notification, Address, Customer Support & More.
 * Application is developed using bloc statemanagement and Firebase as a backend.
 * Promo Codes: ziad1 and evira0